alanmansour/GramAI/reports/README.md

 ![Alt text](figures/architecture.png)

 The process begins with a developer making a pull request on GitHub.
 The pull request triggers a series of actions that involve code review and checks before it is merged into the main repository.
 Before merging is allowed, ruff check and tests have to run successfully.
-Code Coverage is also calculated and updated.
+Code coverage is also calculated and updated.

 After the merge, the workflow initiates automated tasks that include building a Docker image of the application and pushing it to the Container Registry.
 This part of the process involves tools like Cloud Build for creating project-based images and pushing them to storage.

-DVC (Data Version Control) plays an essential role in managing and versioning datasets and machine learning models.
-It interacts with Cloud Storage (Bucket), ensuring that data is appropriately stored and versioned.
+DVC plays an essential role in managing and versioning datasets and machine learning models.
+It interacts with Cloud Storage (Bucket), ensuring that our model is appropriately stored and versioned.

 The experiments can be ran both in VertexAI and Compute Engine.
 Hydra is used for configuring experiments.
 Wandb is used to see metrics from the experiments.

-The final steps involve deploying the application using Cloud Run, which allows for fully managed applications in containers on Google Cloud Platform.
+The final steps involve deploying the application using Cloud Run, which allows for fully managed applications in containers on GCP.
 Monitoring these applications is done through Cloud Monitoring to ensure optimal performance and availability.
 ### Question 26

 > **Discuss the overall struggles of the project.
 Where did you spend most time and what did you do to overcome these**